 Figure 5.2.6: IPDR Reference Architecture

 From the perspective of the Broadband Forum, the CPE or device is the Service Element and IPDR Exporter.
 The IPDR Data Collector is the BSS.
-As described in Annex A IPDR Theory of Operaton of BBF TR-232 Bulk Data Collection Issue: 1, May 2012, the IPDR documentation clarifies that the following scenario, where the Service Element directly communicates to the BSS, is valid and simply means that the IPDR Recorder and IPDR Transmitter (collectively the IPDR Exporter in this use case) are all incorporated into the Service Element.
+As described in Annex A IPDR Theory of Operaton of TR-232 [i.15], the IPDR documentation clarifies that the following scenario, where the Service Element directly communicates to the BSS, is valid and simply means that the IPDR Recorder and IPDR Transmitter (collectively the IPDR Exporter in this use case) are all incorporated into the Service Element.
 The Service Element is permitted to directly interface with the BSS if it supports the “D” interface specifications including backing stores and retransmission of IPDR documents.